bhisaac/5eFP/5eFP-SRD.md

 ### Guiding Principles

-1. **Consent in gaming.** 5eFP uses best practices for consent in gaming to create a safe space for players so they may explore themselves through the characters they play and through the game world their characters interact with.
-Infighting, backstabbing, or disharmonious behavior are commonly encountered in TRPGs, but 5eFP discourages this behavior.
+1. **Consent in gaming.** 5eFP uses best practices for consent in gaming to create a safe space for players to explore themselves through the characters they play and the game world their characters interact with.
+Infighting, backstabbing, or disharmonious behavior between payers is prohibited.
 2. **No chasing or pursuing.** 5eFP is an at-will TRPG game.
-Players can join or leave the game freely, but once they leave, they cannot rejoin the same game.
+Players can join or leave the game freely, but they cannot rejoin the same game once they leave.
 Players are rewarded for showing up and sticking with the game.
-Financial prerequisites for joining a 5eFP practice (if any) are nonrefundable.
+5eFP Game Masters (GMs) hold the center for all players, requiring cultivated skills and capacities that demand energy to sustain.
+Therefore, any financial prerequisites for joining a 5eFP practice are nonrefundable if you choose to quit early.
+3. **Productive Guidance.** 5eFP is designed to work with preestablished counselors, therapists, teachers, and guides.
+While players can learn and grow by themselves, it is strongly recommended that you seek out and ally with one of these guides, if you are using 5eFP primarily as a self-reflective and mindful practice.
+The content you create in 5eFP sessions can provide topics of interest for sessions with your guide.
+Conversely, your guide can suggest explorations that are well-suited for a 5eFP game session.
+It is one of the goals of 5eFP to encourage this kind of collaboration.
-3. **No convincing.** 5eFP offers opportunities to go deeper within ourselves and is unconcerned with convincing people of anything.
-The nature of a 5eFP practice is self-reflective.
+4. **No convincing.** 5eFP provides a stage and platform for offering opportunities to delve deeper within ourselves without the need to convince people of anything.
+The nature of a 5eFP practice is self-directed and self-reflective.
 Only you know yourself best.

 # Character Creation